okolupaev/AutoSpectral/README.md

 bugs.
 Sorry.
 Thanks to all of you providing feedback.
 Please submit any and all issues either using the Issues page or via email at colibri-cytometry at gmail.

+At this point, many of the issues arising are specific to either the data set or how it is being defined in the “control file”.
+Troubleshooting these often requires a copy of the raw data, at least a partial set of the unstained and single-stained controls.

 All of the functions available in AutoSpectral can be viewed [here](https://drcytometer.github.io/AutoSpectral/reference/index.html).